linode/manager/docs/development-guide/12-managing-dependencies.md

 If the library features you are after would require a lot of effort to write and test yourself, installing a well-tested and well-adopted open-source library is a good option.

-To install a dependency, simply add the package to the appropriate `package.json` and run `yarn install` from the root level of the repo.
+To install a dependency, simply add the package to the appropriate `package.json` and run `pnpm install` from the root level of the repo.
 Yarn will automatically update `yarn.lock` and add the library code to `node_modules/`.

 ## Updating dependencies

-To update a dependency, simply update its version number in the appropriate `package.json` and run `yarn install` from the root level of the repo.
+To update a dependency, simply update its version number in the appropriate `package.json` and run `pnpm install` from the root level of the repo.

 ### Security patches